flutter/website/src/docs/release/breaking-changes/mousetrackerannotation-requires-parameter-key.md

 Mouse events, such as when a mouse pointer has entered a region, exited, or is hovering a region, are detected with the help of `MouseTrackerAnnotation`s that are placed on interested regions during the render phase.
-Upon each new frame or new event, `MouseTracker` compares the annotations hovered by the mouse pointer before and after the change, then dispatches callbacks accordingly. `MouseTracker` also tracks which annotations are on the screen by requring the annotation's owners to attach or detach the annotation promptly.
+Upon each update (a new frame or a new event), `MouseTracker` compares the annotations hovered by the mouse pointer before and after the update, then dispatches callbacks accordingly. `MouseTracker` also tracks which annotations are on the screen by requring the annotation's owners to attach or detach the annotation promptly.

+`MouseTracker` used to compare annotations based on identity, i.e. by checking if the _exact_ annotation is hovered before and after the update.
-However, since the `MouseTrackerAnnotation` is a constant class, its properties can't be changed without replacing the annotation as a whole, which triggers the exit and enter callback if it's hovered by a mouse pointer.
+Since the `MouseTrackerAnnotation` is a constant class, this means you couldn't change an annotation's properties without replacing the annotation as a whole, which would trigger the exit and enter callback.

-This issue is a blocker to the plan of supporting mouse cursor, since it’s very likely that the cursor assigned to a region needs to be changed.
+This issue blocked the support for mouse cursor, since it’s very likely that the cursor assigned to a region needs to be changed.

+This change fixes this issue by adding a key to `MouseTrackerAnnotation`, and making the comparison algorithm of `MouseTracker` based on the key.

 ## Description of change

-Class `MouseTrackerAnnotation` now requires a new parameter `key`:
+The `MouseTrackerAnnotation` class now has a new property `LocalKey key`, which is a required parameter in the constructor:

 ```diff
  class MouseTrackerAnnotation extends Diagnosticable {